 An average restaurant tip is 10%, although some restaurants automatically add a service charge to the bill.
 Tipping of bellmen, hotel doormen, tour guides, taxi drivers etc. are done at an individual’s preference.

-Read more about the Karwa taxi service in Qatar here.
+Read more about Karwa taxi service in Qatar here.

 Qatar has numerous hotel options to choose from.
-Online bookings can be made via websites such as Agoda or TripAdvisor.
+Online bookings can be done via websites such as Agoda or TripAdvisor.

 Places to see

-Qatar is well-known for its towering skyscrapers, luxury hotels and impressive museums including the iconic Museum of Islamic Art and Qatar National Museum.
+Qatar is well-known for its towering skyscrapers, luxury hotels and impressive museums including the iconic Museum of Islamic Art.
 Please see links below for more information on places to see and things to do in Qatar during your visit:

 This information is available for download here